 Greater Wichita Partnership > Industry Selectors > Aerospace > MRO

-Leading Aviation Maintenance
+Wichita, KS – Leading Aviation Maintenance

-From world-renowned OEM’s to hundreds of FAA certified repair sites the Greater Wichita region knows airplanes inside and out, making it the perfect location for maintenance, repair and overhaul (MRO) operations.
+From world-renowned OEM’s to an extensive collection of FAA certified repair sites, the Greater Wichita region knows airplanes inside and out–making it the perfect location for maintenance, repair and overhaul (MRO) operations.

-Vice President of Business Development
+Executive Vice President of Economic Development